-The CoC must develop and update the Coordinated Entry evaluation plan.
-At minimum, the plan must include a review of the CE policies and procedures, assessment by households accessing the system and feedback from housing and service providers.
-The evaluation may look at the intake, assessment and referral process of Coordinated Entry.
-All participating agencies may be asked to evaluate the system.
-Surveys may be distributed to households at participating agencies including emergency shelters, street outreach programs, and participating housing programs.
+Annually, the HSC will conduct an evaluation of the Coordinated Entry System.
+The evaluation will include a review of the CE policies and procedures, assessment by households accessing the system and feedback from housing and service providers.
+The evaluation will look at the intake, assessment and referral process of Coordinated Entry.
+All participating agencies will be asked to evaluate the system.
+Surveys will be distributed to households at participating agencies including, but not necessarily limited to The Beacon, The Salvation Army, Porchlight Men's Shelter and Tenant Resource Center and participating housing programs.
 Any household information collected during the evaluation period will be kept private.
 Surveys will be kept confidential and identifying information will not be collected.

-The surveys for participants and housing and service providers will be developed by the Core Committee, and distributed according to a timeline set by the Core Committee.
-The Core Committee or other HSC designee will present the survey results and a plan to implement suggested changes to the CE System.
+The annual surveys for participants and housing and service providers will be developed by the Core Committee, and distributed according to a timeline set by the Core Committee.
+The Core Committee or other HSC designee will present the survey results and a plan to implement changes to the CE System.